 \section{Vine representations for UQ methods assuming independent inputs}

-Some advanced UQ techniques work for inputs $\X$ with independent components.
-For instance, PCE (\subsecref{PCE}) exploits this property to build polynomial basis functions which are orthogonal with respect to $\FX$.
+Some advanced UQ techniques require or benefit from inputs $\X$ with independent components.
+For instance, PCE (\subsecref{PCE}) exploits independence to build a basis of polynomials orthonormal with respect to $\FX$ by tensor product.
+This in turn simplifies the construction of a metamodel that expresses $Y$ as a polynomial of the inputs.
 FORM and SORM (\subsecref{FORM}), as well as other reliability methods, take advantage of the probability measure of the standard normal space to approximate low probability mass regions.
-When the components of $\X$ are mutually dependent, these methods need a transformation $\mathcal{T}$ that maps $\X$ into $\Z$ with independent components. $\mathcal{T}$ therefore changes the copula $\CX$ of $\X$ into the independence copula $\CInd$ defined in \eqrefp{indep-copula}.
+When the components of $\X$ are mutually dependent but independence is needed, it is therefore custom to transform $\X$ into a vector $\Z$ with independent components.
+The transformation $\mathcal{T}$ that performs this mapping thus changes the copula $\CX$ of $\X$ into the independence copula $\CInd$ defined in \eqrefp{indep-copula}.
 When $\mathcal{T}$ also makes $F_{\Z}$ rotationally invariant, it is called an isoprobabilistic transform.
-This section discusses existing isoprobabilistic transformations, relates them to copula theory, and highlights the existence of algorithms for their computation when $\CX$ is an R-vine.
-By doing so, we demonstrate that vine copulas provide effective models of complex input dependencies also in combination with UQ methods that rely on an isoprobabilistic transform of the input.
+This section discusses existing isoprobabilistic transformations, relates them to copula theory, and highlights the existence of algorithms for their computation when $\CX$ is expressed as an R-vine.
+By doing so, we demonstrate that vine copulas provide effective models of complex input dependencies also in combination with UQ approaches designed for independent inputs.